 This page provides general background and information on the housing programs established by Treasury under TARP.
-The MHA program expired on December 31, 2016, however, help may still be available through your mortgage company or through the Hardest Hit Fund.
-If you are a homeowner seeking mortgage relief, please visit Making Home Affordable for more information.
+The MHA program expired on December 31, 2016, however, help may still be available through your mortgage company or through the Homeowner Assistance Fund.

 In the beginning of 2009, the U.S. economy was facing the fallout from a housing bubble that by some measures had doubled home prices in a period of six years.
 By the time the Obama Administration took office in January 2009, home prices had fallen for 30 straight months.
 Home values had fallen by nearly one-third.
 Fannie Mae and Freddie Mac had been in conservatorship for four months, and American families were struggling to buy and keep their homes.